tonbo-io/tonbolite/README.md

 ```

 ### Use in Rust
-TonboLite can be used just like a regular SQLite program.
+TonboLite is able to be used just like a regular SQLite program.
 > Please use our Rusqlite patch
 > ```toml
 > [patch.crates-io.rusqlite]